Sai-Moen/rawaccel/scripting/Docs/Guide.md

 The first three operators are 'and', 'or', and 'not', respectively.
 The 'and' operation will result in 1 when both numbers are non-zero, otherwise 0.
 The 'or' operation will result in 1 when at least one number is non-zero, otherwise 0.
-The 'not' operation will be 1 when the number is zero, and vice versa.
+The 'not' operation will be 1 when the number is zero, otherwise 0.

 The other operators are for comparison.
-Firstly, there is equality, which results in 1 when both numbers are equal.
+Firstly, there is the equals sign, which results in 1 when both numbers are equal.
 Then, there is the opposite of that, which results in 1 when both numbers are not equal.
-Then, there is (strictly) less than and greater than, respectively.
+Then, there is (strictly) 'less than' and 'greater than', respectively.
-Lastly, there is less than or equal and greater than or equal, respectively.
+Lastly, there is 'less than or equal' and 'greater than or equal', respectively.

 ```
 & | !